Click the button to start the assessment now:

 But it does not need to be this way!
 The good news is that your small business can improve its cybersecurity and improve its cyber risk rating by adopting an approach to managing cyber risk that's right for your business.
 You just need to make a start.

-Surviving Cyber provides online education courses and coaching that helps the owners and managers of small businesses in Ireland and the UK get peace of mind from cyber risk.
-The courses are particularly relevant to knowledge-based businesses that normally operate to high professional standards but may be struggling with cyber risk.
+Surviving Cyber provides online education courses and coaching in non technical language that helps the owners and managers of small businesses get peace of mind from cyber risk.
+The courses and coaching are particularly relevant to businesses that operate to high professional standards but may be struggling to get to grips with cyber risk.

 As the owner or manager of a small businesses, ask yourself the following questions:

 If you have answered 'YES' to any of these questions